erojask7/anomaly_detection_in_process_mining/README.md

 In order to execute phase 02 we can execute the following code in automatizar.py:

 `main(phase_number=2)`

+main() function was set using nome_grupo_experimentos = "test_case".
+In order to get the same results as in dissertation, nome_grupo_experimentos = "relatorio1-question2" should be used.

 ## Notebooks related to phase 02
 ### Notebook01: